Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Numerical experiments

-{\bf Real data.} The real-world data are available via the SuiteSparse Matrix Collection \cite{Kol19}.
-Each dataset consists of a matrix $A\in\mathbb{R}^{m\times n}$ and a vector $b\in\mathbb{R}^m$.
-In our experiments, we only use the matrices $A$ of the datasets and ignore the vector $b$.
+{\bf Real-world data.} The real-world data are available via the SuiteSparse Matrix Collection \cite{Kol19} and LIBSVM \cite{chang2011libsvm}.
+In our experiments, we only use the matrices $A$ of the datasets.
 If $m<n$, then we use $A^\top$ as the coefficient matrix.
-As before, to ensure the consistency of the linear system, we first generate the solution by \eqref{ex_solution} and then set $b=Ax^*$.
+Similarly, to ensure the consistency of the linear system, we first generate the solution by $ x^*=(A^\top w)/\|A^\top w\|_2 $ and then set $b=Ax^*$.

-{\bf Average consensus.} In the average consensus (AC) problem, we are given an undirected connected network $G=(V, E)$ with node set $V=\{1,2, \ldots, n\}$ and edge set $E \ (|E|=m)$, where each node $i \in V$ owns a private value $c_{i} \in \mathbb{R}$.
-The goal of the AC problem is to compute the average of the private values of each node of the network, $\bar{c}:=\frac{1}{n} \sum_{i} c_{i}$, via a protocol which allows communication between neighbours only.
+{\bf Average consensus.} Suppose $G=(V, E)$ is an undirected connected network with the vertex set $V=\{v_1, v_2, \cdots, v_n\}$ and the edge set $E \ (|E|=m)$.
+In the average consensus (AC) problem, each vertex $v_i \in V$ owns a private value $c_{i} \in \mathbb{R}$, and the goal of the problem is to compute the average of the private values of each vertex of the network, $\bar{c}:=\frac{1}{n} \sum_{i} c_{i}$, where only communication between neighbours is allowed.
 The problem is fundamental in distributed computing and multiagent systems \cite{boyd2006randomized,loizou2021revisiting}, and has many applications such as PageRank, coordination of autonomous agents, and rumor spreading in social networks.
 Recently, under an appropriate setting, the famous randomized pairwise gossip algorithm \cite{boyd2006randomized} for solving the AC problem has been proved to be equivalent to the RK method.
 One may refer to \cite{loizou2021revisiting} for more details.

-We use three popular graph topologies in the literature on wireless sensor networks: the line graph, the cycle graph, and the $2$-dimensional random geometric graph $G(n, p)$.
-In practice, $G(n, p)$ is considered ideal to model wireless sensor networks because of their particular formulation.
-In the experiments the $2$-dimensional $G(n, p)$ is formed by placing $n$ nodes uniformly at random in a unit square where there are only edges between nodes whose Euclidean distance is within the given radius $p$.
-To preserve the connectivity of $G(n, p)$, a radius $p=p(n)=\log (n) / n$ is recommended \cite{penrose2003random}.
-During the test, the initial values of the nodes are chosen arbitrarily, i.e. using the {\sc Matlab} function {\tt rand(n,1)}, and the algorithms will find the average of these values.

-For the synthetic data and real data, our computations start from the initial vector $x^0=0$.
-For the AC problem, the initial vector is chosen as $x^0=c$.
-The computations are terminated once the relative solution error (RSE), defined by
+For the synthetic data and real data, the initial vector is chosen as $x^0=0$ (or $x^1=x^0=0$ for mRrDR).
+For the AC problem, the initial vector is chosen as $x^0=c$ (or $x^1=x^0=c$ for mRrDR).
+The computations are terminated once the relative solution error (RSE), defined as $\operatorname{RSE}= \|x^k-x_0^*\|^2_2 / \|x^0-x_0^*\|^2_2$, is less than a specific error tolerance or the number of iteration exceeds a certain limit.
+All the results below are averaged over $10$ trials.